Tube Pipe Preform

 This shelter is now complete with almost all accessible soil removed and only a small profile kept intact near a large roof fall in the West end of the shelter.
 The roof falls have been moved or removed to create access and an accessible pathway to the site so it can be used as an interpretative location to tell the story of the native American occupations at the park.
 We would eventually like to install at least 2 new interpretative panels, with one on the main trail to discuss rockshelters and their use, and the others at the shelters to discuss the excavation and findings.

 Below are the diagnostic stone tools recovered.
 Other artifacts include a few prehistoric ceramic sherds, a number of chert flakes from tool manufacturing, and a lot of large and small mammal bone that still need evaluated as to species.
 Some of this bone appears to have been split and burned during cooking.
-A detailed report will be forthcoming and we will be continuing excavation of the second shelter this coming spring and all artifacts will be curated at the Jefferson County History Center.
-Keep tabs by email or the chapter meetings and make plans to come out and join the crew.
+A preliminary report was published in the 2017 Jeffersonian Journal through the Jefferson County Historical Society and a formal report will be forthcoming.